 The curriculum begins in Class 3 and continues through to Class 12.
 It closely follows the specific needs of the various stages of development and is useful to accompany children through transitions from one stage to another, e.g. the shift from childhood to adolescence.
 A great deal of strengthening work is done before the students experience the increased weight/burden of their physical bodies that corresponds to the maturation of the inner organs in Classes 7 and 8.

 Form Drawing develops a strong sense for form, symmetry and balance, and the transformation of geometrical forms.
 It can help to strengthen a child’s will forces and their ability to seek the completion of what is incomplete.
-Form Drawing is also immensely helpful in the development of children’s spatial orientation and hand-eye coordination, as well as in mathematics.
-It is taught by the Class Teacher.
+Form Drawing is also immensely helpful in the development of children’s spatial orientation and hand-eye coordination.
+In mathematics, form drawing becomes geometry.
+This subject is taught by the class teachers.